rapidsai/docs/resources/github-actions.md

 ![](/assets/images/downloads.png)

-## Using CI Artifacts in Other PRs
+## Using Conda CI Artifacts in Other PRs

 For changes that cross library boundaries, it may be necessary to test a pull request to one library with changes from a pull request to another library.
 Consider the overall RAPIDS dependency graph when testing.
-For example, if you are testing artifacts from an RMM PR rmm#A in cuML, you probably also need to create a cuDF PR cudf#B that uses the artifacts from rmm#A, and then your cuML test PR will need to include the artifact channels for both rmm#A and cudf#B.
+For example, if you are testing artifacts from an RMM PR `rmm#A` in cuML, you probably also need to create a cuDF PR `cudf#B` that uses the artifacts from `rmm#A`, and then your cuML test PR will need to include the artifact channels for both `rmm#A` and `cudf#B`.

 To do this, it is necessary to download CI artifacts (described in the above section) from one library during the CI workflow of another library.
 First, determine the pull request number(s) to be tested from the other library.
 Then, fetch the CI artifacts from the other library's pull request and use them when building and testing.
 The example code below demonstrates building and testing with conda packages from other library PRs.
 Replace the pull request numbers and library names as needed.
+Remember that changes to use CI artifacts should be _temporary_ and should be reverted prior to merging any required changes in that PR.

 **Example 1:** Building `libcuml` (C++) using `librmm`, `libraft`, `libcumlprims_mg` PR artifacts.